Topic-specific policies

 Scope of the standard

-The standard guides organisations interpreting and fulfilling ISO/IEC 27001:2022’s requirements to address (assess and treat) their information [security] risks.
+The standard guides organisations interpreting and fulfilling ISO/IEC 27001:2022’s requirements to address (identify, evaluate and treat) their information [security] risks.
 It can also be used independently of ISO/IEC 27001: it is a valuable approach to managing information risks regardless of the framework.

 Content of the standard